thisisrandy/catan-randomizer/README.md

       pirate during the player's movement phrase as per the _EP_ rules.
     - _SF_: The pirate prevents any building or open shipping route movement on any adjacent route.
-The _SF_ pirate is neutral, so _all players_ are affected regardless of the pirate piece color.
+The _SF_ pirate is neutral, so _all players_ are affected regardless of the pirate piece color. **VARIATION**: The pirate is always friendly towards the player of the same color, even where shipping routes are concerned.
+Make sure to agree on whether this is the case beforehand.
 - **Settling Foreign Islands**:
   - Catan chits (_SF_) worth one VP each are awarded for each player's _first_ settlement on each of the _Far Islands only_.
 Settlements on any part of